Hueytown District 2 councilor challenged after 16 years in office

 The candidate took to his Facebook campaign page to share findings on an over 40 percent budget cut to the Chamber of Commerce.

-Pickens says currently over 40 percent of the city’s budget goes to the police department and around 30 percent goes to the fire department.
+Pickens said that currently, over 40% of the city’s budget goes to the police department and around 30 percent goes to the fire department.
 He also says they are currently working toward purchasing the body cameras.

-However, Pugh says he wants to see even more support for the police department, and he wants to give the community answers about where their money is going.
+However, Pugh said he wants to see even more support for the police department, and he wants to give the community answers about where their money is going.

 Bringing forward several new ideas for the District 2 seat, Watkins shares a vision beyond releasing financial statements and public safety.